-Cancer prevention: The polyphenolic content of carob makes it an ideal antioxidant, and carob germ flour, another byproduct of this useful plant, has been directly associated with cytotoxic activity in the body.
-This means that it is toxic to some cells, but luckily, carob has shown a penchant for being toxic to cancer cells, particularly those related to cervical cancer.
-That, combined with the antioxidant activity of polyphenols which scavenge dangerous free radicals from throughout the body and prevent cancer and other disease, makes carob a very beneficial addition to your lines of defense against cancer!
+The activity in the body.
+This means that it is toxic to some cells, but luckily, carob has shown a penchant for being toxic to cancer cells, particularly those related to pancreatic and breast cancer (Vlasios Goulas at al., International Journal of Molecular Sciences 2016).
+That, combined with the antioxidant activity of which scavenge dangerous free radicals from throughout the body and prevent cancer, and other diseases, may make this food a beneficial addition to your lines of defense against cancer.content of carob makes it an ideal antioxidant, and carob germ flour, another byproduct of this useful plant, has been directly associated with cytotoxic

-Digestion: As a rich source of dietary fiber, carob can help the digestive activities of the body.
-Fiber bulks up bowel movements and stimulates regularity, as well as the secretion of gastric juices and peristaltic motion.
-All of this combines into a healthier digestive system, while helping to prevent more serious gastrointestinal conditions.
+As a rich source of dietary fiber, carob can help the digestive activities of the body.
+Fiber bulks up bowel movements and stimulates regularity, as well as the secretion of gastric juices and motion.
+All of this combines into a healthier digestive system while helping prevent more serious conditions.
 Furthermore, since the type of fiber is insoluble, it can absorb liquids, therefore reducing the amount of loose stool in the body and preventing diarrhea.
-Carob powder is actually a common prescription as a treatment against acute-onset diarrhea.
+Carob powder is actually a common prescription as a treatment for acute-onset diarrhea.

-Cardiovascular health: As already mentioned, carob fiber is a special thing, and it has been shown to be highly effective against high cholesterol.
-Studies have shown that people given carob fiber significantly reduce the presence of LDL cholesterol (bad cholesterol) in their system, and it reduced the amount of triglycerides in the body as well.
+It has been shown to be highly effective against high .
+Studies have shown that people given carob fiber significantly see a reduction in the levels of LDL or bad cholesterol in their system, and it also reduced the number of in the body as well.
 Reducing dangerous forms of cholesterol can reduce the chances of various cardiovascular diseases, including high blood pressure, atherosclerosis, heart attacks, and strokes!

-Words of Caution: Carob is quite high in saturated fats, so eat it in moderation, but other than that, it is an extremely healthy addition to your diet!
-Enjoy!
+Word of Caution: Carobs are quite high in saturated fats, so eat it in moderation, but other than that, they are an extremely healthy addition to your diet!